-The Group's exposure to market risk for changes in interest rates relates primarily to cash equivalents and short-term deposits (in US dollars) which bear interest rates given by or affected by banks in the range of 2.00%-3.40% which changes from time to time.
+The Group's exposure to market risk for changes in interest rates relates primarily to cash equivalents and short-term deposits (in US dollars) which bear interest rates given by or affected by banks.
+The interest rate on short-term deposits at the reporting date is in the range of 1.05%-1.50%.